dsoldevila/QMPrimers/README.md

 Everything related to the Matching is explained [here](https://github.com/dsoldevila/QMPrimers/wiki/Matching).

 ### Simulation
-Everything related to the Matching is explained [here](https://github.com/dsoldevila/QMPrimers/wiki/Simulation).
+Everything related to the Simulation is explained [here](https://github.com/dsoldevila/QMPrimers/wiki/Simulation).

 ## Development
 For the ones that one to known what is going on under the hood, you can check this [page](https://github.com/dsoldevila/QMPrimers/wiki/Implementation)